CrocoFactory/sensei/docs/learn/user_guide/routed_model.md

 /// warning
 You must not decorate a method as routed in a class not inherited from `APIModel`.
-This makes impossible to use [Preparers/Finalizers](/learn/user_guide/preparers_finalizers.html) and [Class Hooks](#class-hooks)
+This makes it impossible to use [Preparers/Finalizers](/learn/user_guide/preparers_finalizers.html) and [Class Hooks](#class-hooks)

 For instance, there is a common error to use `BaseModel` for the same purpose as `APIModel`: